spryker/spryker-docs/docs/dg/dev/developing-standalone-modules/ensuring-quality-in-standalone-modules.md

   }
 </style>

-To adhere to Spryker's code quality standards when creating third-party modules, run the following tools:
+To adhere to Spryker's code quality standards when creating standalone modules, run the following tools:

 | Command                                                                                 | Description                                                             |
 |:----------------------------------------------------------------------------------------|:------------------------------------------------------------------------|